-Our CEO Pay Ratio was calculated in compliance with the requirements set forth in Item 402(u) of Regulation S-K. Based on SEC rules for this disclosure and applying the methodology described below, we determined that our median employee compensation was \$135,336.
-Our Chief Executive Officer compensation, as set forth in the summary compensation table in this proxy statement, was \$1,688,264.
-Accordingly, our CEO to Employee Pay Ratio is approximately 12:1.
+Our CEO Pay Ratio was calculated in compliance with the requirements set forth in Item 402(u) of Regulation S-K. Based on SEC rules for this disclosure and applying the methodology described below, we determined that our median employee's total compensation was \$124,055.
+Our Chief Executive Officer's total compensation, as set forth in the summary compensation table in this proxy statement, was \$1,738,912.
+Accordingly, our CEO to Employee Pay Ratio is approximately 14:1.

-We identified the median employee using our employee population as of December 31, 2021.
+We identified the median employee using our employee population as of December 31, 2022.
 We used a consistently applied compensation measure - W-2 earnings - across our employee population (excluding our Chief Executive Officer) as of such date in order to identify the median employee.

-Once the median employee was identified as described above, that employee's total annual compensation for 2021 was determined using the same rules that apply to reporting the compensation of our NEOs (including our Chief Executive Officer) in the "Total" column of the Summary Compensation Table.
+Once the median employee was identified as described above, that employee's total annual compensation for 2022 was determined using the same rules that apply to reporting the compensation of our Named Executive Officers ("NEOs") (including our Chief Executive Officer) in the "Total" column of the Summary Compensation Table.
 The total compensation amounts included in the first paragraph of this pay-ratio disclosure were determined based on that methodology.
 The SEC's pay ratio disclosure rules permit the use of estimates, assumptions, and adjustments, and the SEC has acknowledged that pay ratio disclosures may involve a degree of imprecision.
 We believe that the foregoing pay ratio is a reasonable estimate calculated in a manner consistent with the SEC's pay ratio disclosure rules.